turbot/steampipe-plugin-mastodon/docs/index.md

 # Mastodon + Steampipe

+[Steampipe](https://steampipe.io) is an open-source zero-ETL engine to instantly query cloud APIs using SQL.

 [Mastodon](https://joinmastodon.org/) is a federated social network similar to Twitter.

-[Steampipe](https://steampipe.io/) is an open source CLI for querying cloud APIs using SQL.

 For example: